nawafx98/Arabic-Sentiment-Analysis/README.md

 # Results
 The model achieves an accuracy of 97% on the test dataset.
 # Conclusion
-In conclusion, this project demonstrates how to train a bidirectional LSTM model to classify movie reviews as positive or negative using TensorFlow and Keras.
+In conclusion, this project demonstrates how to train a bidirectional LSTM model to classify Arabic tweets as positive or negative using TensorFlow and Keras.
 The code can be easily adapted to other text classification tasks with similar datasets.